rabika-p/click-and-cart/README.md

 ## Click & Cart

 ## Overview
-Click & Cart is an E-Commerce Platform with Integrated Blog developed using Next.js and Redux.
+Click & Cart is an E-Commerce Platform with Integrated Blog developed using Next.js, Material UI, and Redux Toolkit.

 ## User groups and Roles
 **Admin**